 Skip to contents

-Discriminant analysis can be more easily understood from plots of the data variables showing how observations are classified. plot_discrim() uses the ideas behind effect plots: Visualize predicted values for two focal variables, with other variables in a model held fixed.
+Discriminant analysis can be more easily understood from plots of the data variables showing how observations are classified. plot_discrim() uses the ideas behind effect plots (Fox, 1987): Visualize predicted classes of the observations for two focal variables over a grid of their values, with other variables in a model held fixed.
+This differs from the usual effect plots in that the predicted values to be visualized are discrete categories rather than quantitative.

 Usage